Holy orders: Process and sequence

 The sequence in which holy orders are received are: minor orders, deacon, priest, bishop.

 For Catholics, it is typical in the years of seminary training that a man will be ordained to the diaconate, which Catholics since the Second Vatican Council sometimes call the "transitional diaconate" to distinguish men bound for priesthood from permanent deacons.
 They are licensed to preach sermons (under certain circumstances a permanent deacon may not receive faculties to preach), to perform baptisms, and to witness Catholic marriages, but to perform no other sacraments.
-They assist at the Eucharist or the Mass, but are not able to consecrate the bread and wine.
+They assist at the eucharist or the Mass, but are not able to consecrate the bread and wine.
 Normally, after six months or more as a transitional deacon, a man will be ordained to the priesthood.
-Priests are able to preach, perform baptisms, confirm (with special dispensation from their ordinary), witness marriages, hear confessions and give absolutions, anoint the sick, and celebrate the Eucharist or the Mass.
+Priests are able to preach, perform baptisms, confirm (with special dispensation from their ordinary), witness marriages, hear confessions and give absolutions, anoint the sick, and celebrate the Mass.

-Orthodox seminarians are typically tonsured as readers before entering the seminary, and may later be made subdeacons or deacons; customs vary between seminaries and between Orthodox jurisdictions.
+Eastern Orthodox seminarians are typically tonsured as readers before entering the seminary, and may later be made subdeacons or deacons; customs vary between seminaries and between Eastern Orthodox jurisdictions.
 Some deacons remain permanently in the diaconate while most subsequently are ordained as priests.
 Orthodox clergy are typically either married or monastic.
 Monastic deacons are called hierodeacons, monastic priests are called hieromonks.
-Orthodox clergy who marry must do so prior to ordination to the subdiaconate (or diaconate, according to local custom) and typically one is either tonsured a monk or married before ordination.
+Eastern Orthodox clergy who marry must do so prior to ordination to the subdiaconate (or diaconate, according to local custom) and typically one is either tonsured a monk or married before ordination.
 A deacon or priest may not marry, or remarry if widowed, without abandoning his clerical office.
 Often, widowed priests take monastic vows.
-Orthodox bishops are always monks; a single or widowed man may be elected a bishop but he must be tonsured a monk before consecration as a bishop.
+Eastern Orthodox bishops are always monks; a single or widowed man may be elected a bishop but he must be tonsured a monk before consecration as a bishop.